Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab2/README.md

 ### Part 2: Including a Vitis HLS Package in a Vitis Model Composer Design

-1. Launch Vitis Model Composer and open the `Lab2_3.slx` file in the <samp>Lab2/C_code</samp> folder.
+1. Launch Vitis Model Composer, open the `Lab2_3.slx` file in the <samp>Lab2/C_code</samp> folder, and double-click on the HDL_DUT subsystem.
 This should open the model as shown in the following figure.
 <br><br><img src="Images/Step3/Part2/Step1.png">

 2. Add a Vitis HLS block: